This section includes:

-Collaborative Grievance-A report of discrimination, retaliation or harassment based on disability made by a student against an instructor, student or staff person to the Disability Resource Center.
-The student wishes to resolve the situation through a collaborative process using the Disability Resource Center to facilitate the process.
+Collaborative Grievance-A report of discrimination, retaliation or harassment based on disability made by a student against an instructor, student or staff person to the Center for Equal Access.
+The student wishes to resolve the situation through a collaborative process using the Center for Equal Access to facilitate the process.

-Formal Grievance-a formal report of discrimination, retaliation or harassment based on disability made by an instructor or staff person which a student requests specific action from The College that is outside of the scope of the Disability Resource Center.
-This process should be used if a grievance is filed against any staff from the Disability Resource Center.
+Formal Grievance-a formal report of discrimination, retaliation or harassment based on disability made by an instructor or staff person which a student requests specific action from The College that is outside of the scope of the Center for Equal Access.
+This process should be used if a grievance is filed against any staff from the Center for Equal Access.

 The following procedures will be used to address situations which a student perceives to be discriminatory and/or a violation of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Minnesota Human Rights Act, or any other law enacted to ensure equal opportunity for all members of The College of St. Scholastica community.

 Appeals of denied requests for accommodations or auxiliary aids based upon a disability as stated in the Americans with Disabilities Amendments Act 2008 should also use these procedures.

 Retaliation to any grievance and/or practice related to disability or the Disability Resource Center is strictly prohibited and promptly investigated by the Access Committee.
 Retaliatory behavior may include adverse treatment, unsubstantiated grading practices, harassment and intimidation related to participating in a grievance procedure.
 If there is any retaliation experienced by either the grievant or respondent a report should be made directly to the Vice President level of the appropriate institutional reporting structure.